postmanlabs/labs-docs/src/pages/docs/reports/all-apis-reports.md

 * **Total APIs** - The total number of APIs created by your team in all workspaces.
 * **Distribution of APIs** - The number of APIs created in personal, private, team, or public workspaces, or in the Private API Network.
 * **APIs created over time** - The total number of APIs created each month.
+This might include APIs that have since been deleted, as long as they were created in the reporting period.

 ## Team APIs

 The **Team APIs** report provides information on APIs created by your team, including:

-* **Total APIs in team Workspaces** - The number of APIs in team workspaces.
+* **Total APIs in team workspaces** - The number of APIs in team workspaces.
 * **Schemas by type** - The number of APIs by schema type (like OpenAPI, GraphQL, and Swagger).
 If an API has more than one version with different schemas, the API will have entries in each of those schema types.
 * **APIs updated over time** - The number of team APIs that have been updated in the reporting period.
-* **API response time** - The average response time of all APIs in the reporting period.
+* **API response time** - The average response time of all APIs in the last seven days.
-* **API test results** - The number of successful and failed test runs in the reporting period.
+* **API test results** - The number of successful and failed test runs in the last seven days.
-* **API uptime** - The number of successful responses (returning 1xx or 2xx) compared to failed responses (returning 3xx, 4xx, or 5xx) in the reporting period.
+* **API uptime** - The number of successful responses (returning 1xx or 2xx) compared to failed responses (returning 3xx, 4xx, or 5xx) in the last seven days.
 * **API mock coverage** - The number of APIs your team has added mocks to.
 * **API monitoring coverage** - The number of APIs your team has added monitors to.
 * **API test coverage** - The number of APIs your team has added tests to.
 * **API documentation coverage** - The number of APIs your team has added documentation to.
 * **Watch count** - The number of times someone has watched an API in the reporting period.
+This number includes users who watched and then unwatched an API.
 * **Comments over time** - The number times someone has commented on an API in the reporting period.

 ## Private Network APIs